ShawnDriscoll/Traveller-NPC-LITE/README.rst

 .. figure:: images/travlite_book_cover_art.png

-This **TravLITE** is a Classic Python 2.5 program for generating NPCs for Traveller.
+**TravLITE** is a Classic Python 2.5 program for generating NPCs for Traveller.
 Running in a web browser is now being tested with this release.

 Read the **TravLITE Guide** at http://travliteguide.readthedocs.io